Q: Is the “front door” the only way that people can enter the behavioral health system?

 Q: Will CBHCs be located in all regions of the Commonwealth?

 A: Yes.
 EOHHS intends to procure a network of CBHCs that will cover all areas of the Commonwealth.
+Regions will not be defined by county designation.

 Q: How will the CBHCs relate to the restructured crisis system?